Lenses

 }

-.
+In order to provide the new City for a Person we have to call withHouse, and specify explicitly that we would like to use the existing house with a transformation to address.
+Then we use the existing address but specify a new value for city.
 That was a lot of code to write, and we can see that this does not scale well when nesting grows deeper or when we have a lot of transformations that we would like to express.

 Lenses

-the paradigm of immutable programming has existed for a long time and thus support has emerged to effectively work with immutable data.
-One option is to use a Lens
+What is needed here is an API to express the intent to apply nested transformations.
+In Haskell and Scala the paradigm of immutable programming has existed for a long time and thus support has emerged to effectively work with immutable data.
+One option is to use a Lens paradigm.

-style, expressing the intent to change the city of the address of the house of the person:
+Before exploring what a Lens is and how it works, lets demonstrate the above example in a Lens style, expressing the intent to change the city of the address of the house of the person:

 static City NEW_YORK = new City("New York");